jspringer/vue-request-form/README.md

 I did use some of the built in HTML options to limit the amount of characters (maxlength) or require a specific number of numbers (digits).

-Since I started off with vee-validates examples, I decided to also stick with the CSS framework they used, which is [Bulma](https://bulma.io/).
+Since I started off with vee-validate's examples, I decided to also stick with the CSS framework they used, which is [Bulma](https://bulma.io/).
 I have never used it before so I was learning it as I went along, but it is fairly similar to bootstrap.

 I originally split the request form from the rest of the page as a separate component, but felt that was overcomplicating the task since the rest of the page is static.